TR-85: Development

-TR-85 tank in Bucharest during the Romanian Revolution of 1989.
+TR-85-800 (foreground) and TR-77-580 (right) at the "King Ferdinand I" National Military Museum in Bucharest.

 While the TR-77 was developed, from 1974 the Romanian engineers continued work on a reverse engineered version of the 800-horsepower MTU Leopard 1 engine and transmission.
 The work came to a halt, as the engineers lacked the experience to reverse engineer such complex designs.
 By 1976 however, Institutul Național de Motoare Termice (National institute for thermal motors) stated that it could design an engine based on the Leopard 1 diesel engine model using available technology and solutions.
 Also, the hydromechanic transmission was designed by the ICSITEM research institute from Bucharest based on an available model and produced by Hidromecanica Brașov factory, thus completing the T-block powerpack.
 The engine and transmission were designed between 1974 and 1982, using foreign technology.
 Ion Mihai Pacepa, a two-star Romanian Securitate general and the highest-ranking intelligence official ever to have defected from the former Eastern Bloc, later asserted in his book Red Horizons: Chronicles of a Communist Spy Chief that the engine technology was obtained using spy rings and confidential assistance from the Federal Republic of Germany.

 The new tank was officially named the TR-85-800 (Tanc Românesc model 1985 cu motor de 800cp – Romanian Tank model 1985 with 800 hp engine) and was designed between 1978 and 1986.
 The engine had a maximum output of 830 horse power.
 The suspension was redesigned and the turret, while bearing a strong resemblance to the T-55 series, was actually different.